jwrunge/manifold-lsp/README.md

 -   **Go-to Definition**: Navigate to variable and function definitions
 -   **Hover Information**: Contextual information for Manifold elements

+## JetBrains IDE support

+A Gradle-based IntelliJ Platform plugin lives under `jetbrains/`.
+Use `./gradlew runIde` from that directory to launch a sandbox IDE, or `./gradlew buildPlugin` to produce an installable ZIP.
+The plugin looks for the `manifold-language-server` binary in `jetbrains/bin/<platform>/`, the Cargo `target` folders, `MANIFOLD_LSP_BIN`, or your `PATH`.

 ## Manifold Syntax Support

 This language server supports the following Manifold features: